Fostering

 Savita

-Savita, 66, is a single carer and has been fostering with Redbridge for a year and a half.
+Savita, 66, is a single carer and has been fostering with Redbridge for 3 years.

 "After retiring from the corporate world, I decided to embark on a new journey… to give something back to the community.
 I was determined to become a foster carer, an advocate for children and work closely with the local council.
 To be able to support children and young persons who needed help and guidance in order for them to achieve their potential, as well as provide a safe and warm environment.